Yurof/Yurof.github.io/interview_Denis.md

 __Can you describe me how you deal with maps commissions from clients ?
 How do you tackle them ?__
 >Usually I receive either a written description or a rough sketch from client, then I provide a single sketch of the final map for the client
 that is very detailed and ask them for feedback.
-Once the sketch is approved, I start drawing the map with regular demos to the client to make sure everything
-fits their demands.
+Once the sketch is approved, I start drawing the map with regular demos to the client to make sure everything fits their demands.
 I prefer to do as much as possible in the beginning to make everything easier afterwards.

 __Do you need to communicate with anyone for your commission ?__
 >The client only

 __Do you draw on paper ?
-Or digital only ?__
+Or on a computer ?__
 >My work is completely digital, its just more conveniant than paper

 __What do your clients need these maps for ?__